-Transient Ischemic Attack (TIA, Mini-Stroke) Transient Ischemic Attack (TIA, Mini-Stroke)Related Medications « Back to Transient Ischemic Attack (TIA, Mini-Stroke) Index Sorted Alphabetically A-Z Sort by popularity Aspirin and Antiplatelet Medications aspirin/dipyridamole extended-release - oral, Aggrenox clopidogrel bisulfate, Plavix pravastatin, Pravigard PAC (discontinued) ticlopidine, Ticlid (discontinued brand in the US) Sorted by Popularity (as on MedicineNet) Sort alphabetically clopidogrel bisulfate, Plavix Aspirin and Antiplatelet Medications pravastatin, Pravigard PAC (discontinued) ticlopidine, Ticlid (discontinued brand in the US) aspirin/dipyridamole extended-release - oral, Aggrenox Suggested Reading on Transient Ischemic Attack (TIA, Mini-Stroke) by Our Doctors Related Diseases & Conditions 21 articles Congestive Heart Failure Congestive heart failure (CHF) is a condition in which the heart's function as a pump is inadequate to meet the body's needs.
-A poor blood supply resulting Blood Clots Blood clots can occur in the venous and arterial vascular system.
-Blood clots can form in the heart, legs, arteries, veins, bladder, urinary tract and Dizziness Dizziness is a symptom that is often applies to a variety of sensations including lightheadedness and vertigo.
-Causes of dizziness include low blood pressure, High Blood Pressure High blood pressure, also known as hypertension, is a repeatedly elevated blood pressure exceeding 140 over 90 mmHg -- a systolic pressure above 140 Hematoma A hematoma is a collection of blood that is outside a blood vessel.
-There are different areas where hematomas occur including the inside the skull, scalp, Diabetes (Type 1 and Type 2) Diabetes mellitus is a chronic condition characterized by high levels of sugar (glucose) in the blood.
-The two types of diabetes are referred to as type Dementia Dementia is a significant loss of intellectual abilities such as memory capacity, severe enough to interfere with social or occupational functioning.
-There Stroke A stroke results from impaired oxygen delivery to brain cells via the bloodstream.
-A stroke is also referred to as a CVA, or cerebrovascular incident.
-Cholesterol Cholesterol is naturally produced by the body, and is a building block for cell membranes and hormones.
-Low-density lipoprotein (LDL) cholesterol is the Aneurysm (Brain) Brain aneurysm (cerebral aneurysm) is caused by microscopic damage to artery walls, infections of the artery walls, tumors, trauma, drug abuse.
+Transient Ischemic Attack (TIA, Mini-Stroke) Transient Ischemic Attack (TIA, Mini-Stroke)Related Medications « Back to Transient Ischemic Attack (TIA, Mini-Stroke) Index Sorted Alphabetically A-Z Sort by popularity Aspirin and Antiplatelet Medications aspirin/dipyridamole sustained-release - oral, Aggrenox clopidogrel bisulfate, Plavix pravastatin, Pravigard PAC (discontinued) ticlopidine, Ticlid (discontinued brand in the US) Sorted by Popularity (as on MedicineNet) Sort alphabetically Aspirin and Antiplatelet Medications clopidogrel bisulfate, Plavix pravastatin, Pravigard PAC (discontinued) aspirin/dipyridamole sustained-release - oral, Aggrenox ticlopidine, Ticlid (discontinued brand in the US) Suggested Reading on Transient Ischemic Attack (TIA, Mini-Stroke) by Our Doctors Related Diseases & Conditions 21 articles Blood Clots Blood clots can occur in the venous and arterial vascular system.
+Blood clots can form in the heart, legs, arteries, veins, bladder, urinary tract and Congestive Heart Failure (CHF) Congestive heart failure (CHF) refers to a condition in which the heart loses the ability to function properly.
+Heart disease, high blood pressure, diabetes, Diabetes (Type 1 and Type 2) Diabetes mellitus is a chronic condition characterized by high levels of sugar (glucose) in the blood.
+The two types of diabetes are referred to as type Dizziness Dizziness is a symptom that is often applies to a variety of sensations including lightheadedness and vertigo.
+Causes of dizziness include low blood pressure, Hematoma A hematoma is a collection of blood that is outside a blood vessel.
+There are different areas where hematomas occur including the inside the skull, scalp, High Blood Pressure High blood pressure is defined as a pressure of 140/90 mmHg or higher in the arteries.
+Genetic factors, high salt intake, and increased arterial stiffness Peripheral Vascular Disease Peripheral vascular disease (PVD) refers to diseases of the blood vessels (arteries and veins) located outside the heart and brain.
+While there are many Dementia Dementia is a significant loss of intellectual abilities such as memory capacity, severe enough to interfere with social or occupational functioning.
+There Aneurysm (Brain) Brain aneurysm (cerebral aneurysm) is caused by microscopic damage to artery walls, infections of the artery walls, tumors, trauma, drug abuse.
 Symptoms Heart Attack Heart attack happens when a blood clot completely obstructs a coronary artery supplying blood to the heart muscle.
 A heart attack can cause chest pain, Atrial Fibrillation Atrial fibrillation is an abnormality in the heart rhythm which involves irregular and often rapid beating of the heart.
-Symptoms may include palpitations, Peripheral Vascular Disease Peripheral vascular disease (PVD) refers to diseases of the blood vessels (arteries and veins) located outside the heart and brain.
-While there are many Aphasia Aphasia is a condition that is the result of damage to portions of the brain.
+Symptoms may include palpitations, Brain Lesions (Lesions on the Brain) Brain lesions (lesions on the brain) are caused by trauma, inflammation, autoimmune diseases, cancers, other diseases, stroke, bleeding, pituitary adenomas, Stroke A stroke is an interruption of the blood supply to part of the brain caused by either a blood clot (ischemic) or bleeding (hemorrhagic).
+Symptoms of a Cholesterol High cholesterol and triglyceride levels increase the risk of cardiovascular disease.
+Getting your cholesterol and triglyceride levels in an optimal range Heart Failure Heart failure is caused by many conditions including coronary artery disease, heart attack, cardiomyopathy, and conditions that overwork the heart.
+Symptoms Aphasia Aphasia is a condition that is the result of damage to portions of the brain.
 It can be caused by stroke, head injury, brain tumor, or infection.
-There Brain Lesions (Lesions on the Brain) Brain lesions (lesions on the brain) are caused by trauma, inflammation, autoimmune diseases, cancers, other diseases, stroke, bleeding, pituitary adenomas, Smoking (How to Quit Smoking) Smoking is an addiction.
+There Smoking (How to Quit Smoking) Smoking is an addiction.
 More than 430,000 deaths occur each year in the U.S. from smoking related illnesses.
-Secondhand smoke or "passive smoke" also Heart Failure Heart failure is caused by many conditions including coronary artery disease, heart attack, cardiomyopathy, and conditions that overwork the heart.
-Symptoms Heart Attacks in Women Heart disease, particularly coronary artery disease is the leading cause of heart attacks.
+Secondhand smoke or "passive smoke" also Heart Attacks in Women Heart disease, particularly coronary artery disease is the leading cause of heart attacks.
 Women are more likely to die from a heart attack than men.
-High Heart Attack Prevention Overview Heart attacks are the major causes of unexpected, sudden death among men and women.
+High High Cholesterol: Frequently Asked Questions Cholesterol occurs naturally in the body.
+High blood cholesterol levels increase a person's risk of developing heart disease, heart attacks, strokes, TIAs, Heart Attack Prevention Overview Heart attacks are the major causes of unexpected, sudden death among men and women.
 A heart attack is also a significant cause of heart failure.
-Learn High Cholesterol: Frequently Asked Questions Cholesterol occurs naturally in the body.
-High blood cholesterol levels increase a person's risk of developing heart disease, heart attacks, strokes, TIAs, Stroke Prevention Stroke is the third leading killer in the United States.
-Some of the warning signs of stroke include sudden confusion, trouble seeing with one or both Medications 5 articles Procedures & Tests 6 articles Pictures, Images & Quizzes 5 articles Doctor's & Expert's Views 7 articles Health News 17 articles Health Features 0 articles Stay Informed!
-Get the latest health and medical information delivered direct to your inbox FREE!
+Learn Stroke Prevention Stroke is the third leading killer in the United States.
+Some of the warning signs of stroke include sudden confusion, trouble seeing with one or both Medications 5 articles Procedures & Tests 7 articles Pictures, Images & Quizzes 5 articles Doctor's & Expert's Views 5 articles Health News 22 articles Health Features 0 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!